 FRAGMENT

 In this example, the data owning storage is a `std::vector`, the fundamental matrix is the `std::mdspan`, and the typed matrix becomes the performance primitive.
-The `std::linalg` operations and solvers are overloaded, composed into their equivalent strongly typed functions.
+The `std::linalg` operations and solvers are used through a facade, composed into their equivalent strongly typed functions.
 The owning, or non-owning nature of the typed matrix is transparent.
-A compilation error occurs when the user attempts an incompatible operation.
-For example, when trying to use an operator, let's say a sum, of two matrices.
-The operation fails to compile because there cannot be memory allocation for the returned result.
+A compilation error occurs if the user attempts an incompatible operation.
+For example, when trying to use an operator, let's say a sum of two matrices.
+The operation fails to compile because there cannot be memory allocation for the returned result when using std::mdspan type.

 Matrix-Matrix Product